 Advertisement

-Pancreatic cancer is a devastating diagnosis — like a massive storm cloud that shadows every step you take.
-And you know it’s only a matter of time until it rains enough to cover your whole world.
 The Whipple procedure is a silver lining, offering hope for brighter days.
 Remember, you’re not alone.
-Lean on the support of your loved ones and reach out to your healthcare provider for any resources and assistance you need.
+Lean on the support of your loved ones and reach out to your healthcare providers for resources and assistance.

 Learn more about the Health Library and our editorial process.